zayar-ln/bashrc/README.md

 - Better history with time stamps and search
 - Short and smart aliases for daily tasks

-### How to Install
+### How to Install/Use.

-1. Clone or extract this folder into your home directory
+1. Clone or extract this folder into your home directory and rename it " .bashrc.d".
-2. Run the `install.sh` script
+2. Cut or copy the ".bashrc" to Home and overwrite the existing file.
-3. Open a new terminal and you’re good to go
+3. Open a new terminal and you’re good to go.

 You can also edit or remove any script in `.bashrc.d` if you want to customize it